jean/sane_plone_addon_template/README.rst

 		...
 		youraddon

 ..
+Note:: If you are using the mr.developer_ extension, it will handle
+    the ``develop`` configuration automatically.

+..
 Note:: If you want to call your Python package something different than
     ``youraddon`` you can change this by running the ``personalize.py`` command later.